 Young Cumbria are teaming up with BEC to bring a lively street art installation celebrating Whitehaven’s marine history to the old bus depot site.

-A street art installation that celebrates Whitehaven’s maritime history will be developed this week in the first of a series of projects – titled #mynorthshore – that gives local creatives and artists the chance to display work for free around the development sites along the harbour.
+A street art installation that celebrates Whitehaven’s maritime history will be developed this week in the first of a series of projects that give local creatives and artists the chance to display work for free around the development sites along the harbour.

 Lynsey Crosthwaite, Director of Services at Young Cumbria commented: “Young Cumbria is excited to be leading this project which will enable local young people to make a positive contribution to their community.
 We have undertaken many street art projects over the past few years, this is however, our largest project to date and we look forward to further projects.

 “We have found the appeal of street art to be an excellent way to engage young people which not only helps them to learn new skills but also enables them to invest back into their community.
 We thank BEC for giving us and the local young people this amazing opportunity to showcase their work and Stobbarts for providing some of our materials.
 We are excited for the new possibilities the future may hold for local young people,”

 “The initiative offers space to local creative organisations or artists to display work for free,” added Adam.
 “Through our website and hub we have invited applications for this scheme – from poets to photographers – and I am excited to see the first installation coming to life this week.
 Such initiatives bring the community right into the heart of the development, which is a key aim for BEC.”

 Young Cumbria’s primary focus is to provide relevant and timely support to young people who are at risk and live within the most disadvantaged communities in the county.
 Young Cumbria is also an umbrella organisation that provides guidance, information and development support services to youth clubs, projects and groups.